bunnycou/ALGTankGame/README.md

 # ALGTankGame
 Tank Game for Spring 2024, CSET3150:001 Introduction to Algorithms

-### Here is how to download your branch onto your computer
+### Here is how to download your branch onto your computer using CLI commands
 `git clone -b noah https://github.com/bunnycou/ALGTankGame`

 Replace noah with your own name (collin, robby, xander)